 Further, files can be exported in case you want to share data with other systems, like charting software or mileage apps.
 You can also use one of Paycor’s many existing integrations.
 It interfaces with tax software, banks, insurance companies, recruiting firms, and retirement services.
 Paycor also provides a developer portal to build your own interfaces and an application program interface (API)—a kind of programming code.

 Paycor Customer Support

 Paycor provides support via email and phone.
-They have a tool they call their solution finder as well as a help center and FAQs.
-They provide over 30 local business offices that work standard business hours based on the time zone.
-In addition, they use customer feedback provided on their website chat to help them determine how best to improve their software.
+It offers a tool called “Solution Finder” as well as a help center and frequently asked questions (FAQs).
+Paycor also has 30 local business offices that work standard business hours based on the local time zone should you want to talk to someone nearby.
+In addition, they use customer feedback provided on their website chat to determine how best to improve their software.

 What Paycor Is Missing

-Paycor has no free trial and no free version.
+Paycor doesn’t offer a free trial or version of its software.
+It also doesn’t list pricing online.
 You will want to get all your questions asked and answered by the sales rep before you commit.

 What Users Think About Paycor

 We found that Paycor’s user reviews are quite positive on review sites.
 What users like most is that it’s an all-in-one solution.
 What users like least is that its customer support is based on the module you’re using, so some therefore have reported an inconsistent support experience.